 Simple English definitions for legal terms

-Read a random definition: use
+Read a random definition: act of the party

 The doctrine of election is a rule that says when someone makes a contract with an agent without knowing who the agent is working for, they can choose to enforce the contract against either the agent or the principal, but not both.
 It's like choosing between two options and once you make a choice, you can't go back and choose the other option.
 Election can also refer to the process of choosing someone for a job or position, like in an election for a public office.